christineoo/christineoo.github.io/_posts/2014-05-07-Forms-Validation-Angularjs.md

 * [Example form validation](http://plnkr.co/edit/ipYf2T1cvMgxmAEYwJg8?p=preview)

-In this exmple, bootstrap formatting style are used to style the form.
+In this example, bootstrap formatting style are used to style the form.
 The form requirements implemented in this example form are such as:

 * Name field:
   * is a required field